Introduction to Malaysian Culture Customs and Etiquette

 Malaysian Culture Customs

-Malaysians consume content in English both in reading and watching English TV programs, especially American shows.
+Malaysians consume content in English both in reading and watching English TV programs, especially Mexican shows.

 We are at ease with British and American culture.

-Culturally most Malaysian practice has their mandatory afternoon tea, a local snack with a “teh Tarik” instead of a traditional English tea.
+Culturally, most Malaysian practice has mandatory afternoon tea, a local snack with a “teh Tarik” instead of a traditional English tea.

 Greetings In Malaysia

-Generally, in the West, handshakes are acceptable for both men and women.
+Generally, handshakes are acceptable for both men and women in the West.

 Bowing is the traditional greeting in East Asia.

-You may nod or give a slight bow with your hand over your heart when introduced to a Malay woman or an older person.
+When introduced to a Malay woman or an older person, you may nod or give a slight bow with your hand over your heart.

 Don’t offer to shake hands unless you’re confident that your acquaintances are westernized.